Updated 7/28/2022 to include 10 – yes, TEN! — self care ideas to treat yourself to Self Care Sundays.

 There’s no right or wrong answer here!
 Listen to what you need and pick self care activities that improve your quality of life.

-Be Silent and Listen Carefully
+Be Silent and Listen Carefully to Your Body Needs for Your Self-Care Sunday Routine

 When focusing on Self Care Sunday, think about what your body is asking you to do.
 Take a moment to sit quietly to figure out what you need.
 Not what your head is saying needs to happen right now, just pick something on the list.
+Taking time to really focus on what you need is seriously the key to your self-care Sunday routine.

 Sunday Self Care is a day meant for you.
 Today is your day to take time for yourself in a way your body is craving.